hale-bopp97/Newsletter-Signup/README.md

 # Newsletter-Signup
-Example of newsletter signup app using MailChimp
+Example of newsletter signup app using MailChimp and Bootstrap.